Prince Imseong: Fallen Star Legend

 This legend continues to be remembered and revered in Japanese folklore, historical narratives and Ouchi clan geneaology books.
 The fallen star legend about Prince Imseong is central to the history of Kudamatsu (下松) in Yamaguchi Prefecture, a city named after the legendary pine tree where the star is said to have fallen.
 The legend is commemorated in the city's Star Tower (Hoshi no Tō) in Kudamatsu Park and also features prominently in the city's tourism material.
 The legend of Prince Imseong's arrival is retold during local festivals and events, reinforcing the city's heritage.

 Myōkengu Juto-ji Temple (妙見宮鷲頭寺), located in Kudamatsu, is said to have been established by Prince Imseong in the 7th century after his arrival and became the birthplace of the worship of the deity Myōken Daibosatsu (妙見大菩薩).
 Under the patronage of the Ōuchi clan, it flourished as the home of the clan's guardian deity.

 Descendants

 Prince Imseong became the progenitor of the Ōuchi clan took its name from the place name where they held power.
 The family possess a document of their descent in the Ōuchi family tree (Ō uchi Tatarashi fuch ō, 大内多々良氏譜牒).

-On 17 April 2009, the 45th generation descendant, Ōuchi Kimio (大內公夫), visited Iksan, Korea to pay tribute to his Baekje ancestors buried at Ssangneung (Twin Tombs), believed to be the burial site of King Mu of Baekje and his wife, Queen Seonhwa.
+On 17 April 2009, the 45th generation descendant, Ōuchi Kimio (大內公夫), visited Iksan, Korea to pay tribute to his Paekche ancestors buried at Ssangneung (Twin Tombs), believed to be the burial site of King Mu of Baekje and his wife, Queen Seonhwa.

 In November, 657 there is a record stating that Imseong died when he was 81 years old.